Developer: Ancient Publisher: Sega Release: 1991 Genre: Beat em up

 In Closing

 Streets of Rage is a good first attempt at a brawler and while it isn’t as good as the game it copies is still a worthwhile endeavor.
 It provided an excellent base from which its superior sequels would build from.
 As much as I like it this is a hard one to recommend due to its pacing.
-Considering the numerous compilations it has been re-released in there is no reason not to play it cheaply however.
+Considering the numerous compilations it is in there is no reason not to play it cheaply however.
 I say go for it.

-2 thoughts on “Streets of Rage
+2 thoughts on “Streets of Rage”